"A good tabla player understands tempo well and has perfect command over time keeping."

 DESIblitz had the pleasure of meeting Ustad Tari Khan for some exclusive Gupshup and question him on his immense musical skills.

 Ustad Tari Khan was born in 1953, in Lahore, Pakistan.
-He comes from a long line of musicians which can help explain his inner God-gifted talents.
+He comes from a long lineage of musicians which explain his incredible talents.
 His father was a classical vocalist and he taught Tari to sing from a very early age.

 At the age of 6 however, Ustad Tari Khan first came across the rhythmic tabla beats of Ustad Shaukat Hussain Khan, and his world changed forever.